Pebl3/ghostsurf/README.md

 NTLM HTTP relay tool with SOCKS proxy for browser session hijacking.

 Capture NTLM auth, relay to HTTP/HTTPS targets, then browse as the victim through a SOCKS proxy.
+This works even when cookie replay doesn't.

 ## Features